isomerpages/nyp-wpl/_framework/06b-implementation-and-process-implementation.md

 Implementing processes and activities that support workplace learning include:

+- Discussing and reviewing learning outcomes with its employees
-- Preparing structured learning (On-the-Job training) for job roles
+- Implementing appropriate learning solutions, for example: bite-sized and timely packages, e-learning solutions, structured learning (On-the-Job training) for job roles etc
-- Implementing bite-sized learning solutions
-- Implementing e-learning solutions and providing staff access to e-learning
-- Providing informal learning opportunities for staff (such as Communities of Practice, etc)
+- Providing informal learning opportunities for staff
 - Applying continuous improvement to workplace learning programmes